samsepiol10/mac_changer/README.md

 -m,--mac   :  to specify the new(spoofed) mac address , eg : 00:11:22:33:44:55
 -h , --help  : to get the help , of how to use the programm.

+use : pip install -r requirements.txt  , to install all dependency.

 requirement:
 subprocess
 termcolor